Levi-Opunga/.dotfiles/README.md

 # Dotfiles

-This as repository for my dot files
+This is a repository for my dot files

 ## Dependencies